 Impact through clients

 The third path is to educate our customers, who in turn employ thousands of people around the world.
-This is why we believe that as a creative agency we have a high potential to create social impact, especially by collaborating with other companies.
+This is why we believe that as a branding agency we have a high potential to create social impact, especially by collaborating with other companies.
 One of the examples of our recent activities in this field is the dedicated “How to be LGBTQ+ inclusive in communication” webinar for ABB or communication about Pride Month.
 When preparing materials and branding strategies for our clients, we always ensure that they include representation of the LGBTQIA+ community.
-We encourage you to follow these good practices and put conscious words into real actions.
+We encourage you to follow these good practices and put conscious branding into real actions.